stormpath/stormpath.github.io/source/guides/securing-your-api/index.markdown

 Customizing the TTL is easy.
 Just specify the TTL when exchanging the API keys for an OAuth token.

     result = application.authenticateOauth(request).withTtl(7200).execute();

-{% docs note %}
-When modifying the TTL, it is important that you understand the TTL in relation to Stormpath's SDK caching TTL.
-Since the cache TTL is configured during the Stormpath SDK client initialization, it is important that it is greater than the TTL that you set for the Access Token.
-This will ensure that the Access Token is not invalidated by the cache TTL.
-{% enddocs %}

 #### Scope